Solar panels for condo roof: A how-to guide

 First things first: Know your roof rights

 If you live in a small building or a duplex, you might own part of the roof.
-Regardless of whether you have sole or shared roof rights, it's good practice to work with your neighbors to find a solution that works for all of the unit owners involved.
+Regardless of whether you have individual or shared roof rights, it's good practice to work with your neighbors to find a solution that works for all of the unit owners involved.

 Online resources can help you gather information on going solar

 In the early stages of the solar shopping process, conduct your research so that you can communicate options with fellow unit owners and condo association members.
-Using a solar calculator that provides you with savings estimates can provide you with valuable information to make the case for solar to your fellow unit owners and trustees.
+Using a solar calculator that gives you savings estimates can provide you with valuable information to make the case for solar to your fellow unit owners and trustees.

 Your installer will be an essential resource and can provide more detailed information about the options that will work best for your property.
 Remember – every condo situation is different, and finding a contractor with expertise will go a long way in helping you with the process of going solar.